austinhuang0131/joinmatrix/guide/qna.md

 ### How is Matrix funded?

-* The Matrix.org Foundation C.I.C., who develops the protocol and runs the matrix.org homeserver, is funded by [donations](https://matrix.org/faq/#who-and-how) (including from New Vector).
+* The Matrix.org Foundation C.I.C., who develops the protocol and runs the matrix.org homeserver, is funded ["through a combination of community support, corporate sponsorship, and grant funding"](https://matrix.org/docs/legacy/faq/#how-is-matrix-org-funded).
-* New Vector Ltd, who develops Element and offers commercial services related to Matrix, is funded by [investors](https://element.io/blog/tag/investment/).
+* New Vector Ltd, who develops Element and offers commercial services related to Matrix, is funded by [investors](https://element.io/blog/tag/funding/).
 * Homeservers are independently funded.
 Some solicit donations.
 Others operate homeservers as part of a business.

 #### What about Israeli intelligence?